hansgill/express-coffee-mongo-brunch-chaplin-boilerplate/README.md

     Project = YourprojectNameHere (no spaces allowed)

-2) Install node packages managed by npm via package.json and browser components managed by bower via bower.json
+2) Install node packages managed by npm via package.json and front-end code via brunch (please ensure you have brunch already installed on your server)

     make install